lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 1. [Deployment Files](#deployment-files): All the resources needed for the firmware update (up to four kinds of resources)
 2. [Configuration](#configuration): All the changes needed on configuration file before the firmware installation
 3. [Installation](#installation): All the steps needed in order to install the firmware
+4. [Post Installation](#post-installation): Post installation process in case of major changes applied by the installed firmware

 ### Deployment Files